 If you make this Green Pea Hummus or any other vegetarian dip recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
 It’s such a help to others who want to try the recipe.
 For more OE, follow along on Instagram, Facebook, and Pinterest, purchase the Occasionally Eggs cookbook, or subscribe for new posts via email.

 Green Pea Hummus

-- 250 grams / 1 cup soft cooked chickpeas, or canned
+- 250 grams soft cooked chickpeas or canned, rinsed well

-- 150 grams / 1 cup thawed or fresh green peas
+- 150 grams thawed or fresh green peas

 - 2 tablespoons tahini

 - Juice of one lemon ~ 3 tablespoons